 The smoking or use of any tobacco and nicotine product (including but not limited to the use of e-cigarettes, juuls or other vaping devices) is limited to three areas on Campus.
-The designated smoking areas are in the faculty/staff parking lot across the street from the Evans Science Lab (parking lot C), the student parking lot (parking lot D), and the staff parking lot (parking lot F).
-For students, Table 3 outlines the penalties for non-compliance with the Policy.
+The designated smoking areas are in the faculty/staff parking lot (parking lot C), the student parking lot (parking lot D), and the staff parking lot (parking lot F).
+Listed below are the penalties for non-compliance with the Policy.

-Table 3: SJC Smoke, Tobacco and Nicotine-Free Areas Campus Policy (fine schedule)XV
+SJC Smoke, Tobacco, and Nicotine-Free Areas Campus Policy (fine schedule)^{xv}